mhmdkhmaisy/checkout-cart-api/replit.md

     - Includes a comprehensive Updates/News System with:
         - Block-based content editor (header, paragraph, list, code, image, alert) with drag-and-drop functionality
         - Advanced publishing workflow with draft/published states and scheduling capabilities
-        - Featured updates and pinned posts for highlighting important announcements
+        - Featured updates and pinned posts for highlighting important announcements (pinned updates appear first on all listings)
+        - Hotfix system: allows updates to be attached to parent updates without appearing in main listings, displayed at the end of parent update pages
+        - Image uploads stored in public/assets/updates/ for direct access from content blocks
         - SEO optimization with custom excerpts, meta descriptions, and featured images
         - Category and author attribution for organized content management
         - View counter and analytics tracking